Traditionalist Mexican-American Catholic Church: Beliefs and organization

-The Traditionalist Mexican-American Catholic Church follows both the Nicene Creed and the Athanasian Creed, maintains the seven sacraments, an all-male priesthood, is open to homosexuals among the faithful and, generally speaking, is socially conservative regarding abortion but does not practice clerical celibacy, allows the use of contraceptives and does not require chastity before marriage.
-They also maintain their veneration of the Mexican folk saint and female deity Santa Muerte, which the Roman Catholic Church had condemned to be blasphemous and Satanic.
-They reject the Catholic doctrines of papal infallibility, the Immaculate Conception, and the Assumption of the Virgin Mary.
+The Traditionalist Mexican-American Catholic Church followed both the Nicene Creed and the Athanasian Creed, maintained the seven sacraments, an all-male priesthood, is open to homosexuals among the faithful and, generally speaking, was socially conservative regarding abortion but did not practice clerical celibacy, allowed the use of contraceptives and did not require chastity before marriage.
+They also maintained their veneration of the Mexican folk saint and female deity Santa Muerte, which the Roman Catholic Church has condemned to be blasphemous and Satanic.
+They rejected the Catholic doctrines of papal infallibility, the Immaculate Conception, and the Assumption of the Virgin Mary.

-Church services are conducted every Sunday and attendees often invoke the name of Santa Muerte to intercede before God, rather than other saints, and leave offerings to Santa Muerte.
-The church follows the Catholic practices of baptism, holy communion, confirmations, weddings, exorcisms, and the praying of rosaries.
+Church services were conducted every Sunday and attendees often invoked the name of Santa Muerte to intercede before God, rather than other saints, and left offerings to Santa Muerte.
+The church followed the Catholic practices of baptism, holy communion, confirmations, weddings, exorcisms, and the praying of rosaries.